 My work is an abstract representation of the world around me, expressionistic views with echoes of land and sky, earth and air – a curve of green hills, the rolling blues of the sea, wings straining against a north wind.
-Although I do produce pieces reflecting particular scenes, more often than not it’s the feel of a place, the memory of a day or time.
+Often the starting point for a panel is a memory or photo from a recent walk somewhere along the creative line it becomes more abstract – the feel of a place, the memory of a day or time.

 I love the optical lightness and colour play of the glass – it is bold, luminous, ephemeral, vibrant, colourful, subtle.
 It is a solitary, introspective, medium-focused work which by its very nature cannot be rushed – there is plenty of time to pause, reflect, layer and adjust.
 Most of my pieces involve multiple firings where layers of design are added at each stage.